Trolled Online, Women In Politics Fight To Hold Big Tech Accountable In The U.K.

 In 2016, Member of Parliament Jo Cox was gunned down and stabbed on the streets by a white supremacist.
 According to prosecutors, he was radicalized on the Internet, where he viewed Nazi materials and, on the eve of the attack, researched right-wing politicians and the Ku Klux Klan.
 The motive appeared to be policy-oriented.
 The killer was pro-Brexit.
 And Cox, a member of the Labour Party, wanted Britain to stay in the European Union.
 But some believed she was targeted because she was a woman.

 The Prime Minister's office reached out to men and women in Parliament to ask if they had been intimidated online.
-The final report, published in December 2017, coincided with the rise of the #metoo movement in the United States.
+The final report, published in December 2017, coincided with the rise of the #MeToo movement in the United States.
 U.K. regulators didn't set out to spotlight female leaders.
 But they did, because women had horrific anecdotes to share.

 Jess Phillips, a female member of Parliament quoted in the report, described online posts in which "people wished to see me raped, they wished to come to find my sons hanging from a tree because I don't care about men."